The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Language change

 Switching from one language to another, that's just trying to curry favour with the judges.
-One finger.

 -